Oil & Gas in the UK

 The UK’s oil and gas sector is dominated by production from offshore areas, which account for virtually all of UK output .

-UK oil and gas production now comes from almost 300 predominantly fields, many of them small and others that are technically complex to produce from, both of which tend to increase unit development and production costs.
-By the end of 2020, almost 46 billion barrels of oil equivalent (boe) had been recovered from the UK and UK Continental Shelf (UKCS).
+UK oil and gas production now comes from almost 300 fields, many of them small and others that are technically complex to produce from, both of which tend to increase unit development and production costs.
+By the end of 2022, some 47 billion barrels of oil equivalent (boe) had been recovered from the UK and UK Continental Shelf (UKCS).

-Having a steady stream of new field start-ups is crucial to ensuring that this remaining potential is achieved, although we recognise concerns expressed by many about climate change and the need to balance meeting domestic energy supplies and supporting jobs in the energy sector with decarbonisation and ensuring an economic return for future extraction.
-It is crucial that the UKCS maintains its competitive investment package to attract the investment required.
+Having a steady stream of new field start-ups is crucial to ensuring the basin's remaining potential is achieved, although the sector recognises concerns expressed by many about climate change and the need to balance meeting domestic energy supplies and supporting jobs in the energy sector with decarbonisation and ensuring an economic return for future extraction.

 Oil and Gas prices